Viewing and Manipulating the ARP Cache on Windows and Linux

 Windows: arp.exe

-Open an elevated command prompt (you need administrator rights).
+Open an (you need administrator rights).
 Now you can type arp to execute the Windows ARP cache manager.

 Display the current ARP entries for each interface with arp -a: